 How Much Electricity Does an Air Purifier Need?

-First, we will calculate how much the machine consumes when running at third speed for a whole day.
+First, we will calculate how much the device consumes when running at third speed for a whole day.
 So 50W X 24 hours = 1200 W. Then we need to convert the watts into a measurement of electricity: 1200 watts / 1000 = 1.2 kilowatts.
 This means that the device consumes 1.2 kilowatts of electricity in one day.
-Next, we multiply the daily consumption of 1.2 kWh x 30 days = we get a consumption of 36 kWh per month.
+Next, we multiply the daily consumption of 1.2 kWh x 30 days = we get consumption of 36 kWh per month.
 Since we have assumed that the price of a kilowatt hour in the USA is about $0.12, then we multiply the total consumption by the cost of electricity: 36 kWh x $0.12 = about $4.3, which means that if our device is working at maximum speed for a month, 24 hours a day, it will cost us about $4.3.

 It is important to remember that you will not always be using the air purifier at maximum speed, which means that an air purifier of average power (50W) should never consume more than $4 of electricity per month.
-Furthermore, the device from the example will consume, on average, in my estimation and with some optimal use, much less than $2 per month.
-I hope I have explained well and that you understand how the consumption is calculated and how much electricity one air purifier uses.
-If you have any questions, please leave a comment in the comment box below, and I will answer them as soon as possible.
+Furthermore, the device from the example will consume, on average, in my estimation, and with some optimal use, much less than $2 per month.

 Factors Affecting Air Purifiers’ Energy Consumption?